Nastel/tnt4j-streams/README.md

   defined for that field in stream parser configuration or value was not resolved by parser from Raw activity data. **NOTE:** it is recommended to use it for **DEBUGGING** purposes only.
 For a production version of your software, remove this property form stream parser configuration.
 Default value - `false`.
 (Optional)
-* `ActivityDelim` - defines activities delimiter symbol used by parsers.
+* `ActivityDelim` - defines activities delimiter symbol/token used by parsers.
 Value can be one of: `EOL` - end of line, or `EOF` - end of file/stream.
 Default value - `EOL`.
+(Optional)
+* `IncludeDelimiter` - flag indicating whether RAW activity data text string shall include customly defined activity delimiter symbol/token.
+  Default value - `true`.
 (Optional)
 * `RequireDefault` - indicates that all parser fields/locators by default are required to resolve to non-null values.
 Default value -
   `false`.
 (Optional).
 The `field` attribute `required="true"` (or `false`) may be used to take precedence over the `RequireDefault` property.
 See `required` attribute definition in ['TNT4J Events field mappings'](#tnt4j-events-field-mappings).